 Semuc Champey might be the most popular tourist attraction in Guatemala as well as one of the most famous in all of Central America.
 Without question I was interested in visiting such a well renowned natural phenomenon while I was in Guatemala, so away I went.

 The site of Semuc Champey is situated near to the little town of Lanquin, one of the most inconvenient places to get to in all of Guatemala!
 While INGUAT tourist shuttles run between Lanquin and a variety of locations, you can expect between 8-15 hours to get to and from this jungle locale.
 This is not because the mileage is that grand, but because the roads are BRUTAL and the shuttles all leave at 8:00am and no other time.
 If you do the math, leaving Lanquin at 8:00am gets you into Guatemala City at 4:00pm which is straight rush hour.
 You guessed it…hours of traffic.
 Transportation in Guatemala can be a headache, but if you know how you can deal with it, here is how I did.
-However, going to Lanquin and spending a few days near Semuc Champey is in my eyes worth it if you have the time and patience.
+However, going to Lanquin and spending a few days near Semuc Champey is in my eyes worth it if you have the time and patience, or if you decide to volunteer in Guatemala and stay a while.
 It is pretty cool.

 Our tour picked us up at our hostel at 8:00am in the morning via pick-up truck.
 We climbed into the back of the truck and made our way to an area on the river which had a massive cave system for us to explore before going to Semuc Champey.
 The ride on the back of the truck to the caves felt as if it lasted an hour because of the brutal road conditions and a serious lack of speed.
 In retrospect the ride was probably only 30-40 minutes, but it just felt like an hour.
 Because the roads in and around Lanquin are so genuinely awful it can take 1 hour to drive 10km.
 As you make your way to the caves, prepare to be tossed around uncontrollably between the metal gates of the pick-up truck, leaving a couple war bruises and battle wounds.